 Cheek Implants and Endoscopic Brow Lift

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, Dr. Ross, or Dr. Holmes, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.

 Droopy eyebrows are often genetic.
 An Endoscopic Eyebrow/Forehead Lift can be done on someone in their late 20’s, and onwards.